tmax818/vero_text/docs/html/_sources/16modules.rst.txt

 .. admonition:: Practice these in the Veroskills interface

-   - Write a Python program that prints another string to the screen.
+   - Write a Python program that imports modules from the Standard Library.